 Choose the Right Cleaner

 One of the best cleansers for vinyl flooring is apple cider vinegar.
 The acidity in the vinegar helps remove dirt and grime without leaving a buildup of soap or wax.
 Simply mix one cup of cider vinegar with a gallon of hot water and use a damp mop to clean, rinsing the mop frequently with hot water.
 Substitute white vinegar for cider vinegar if you want to disinfect as you clean.
-If your floor is especially dirty, try adding a few drops of liquid dish washing soap to the mixture before mopping once with the soap mixture, a second time with vinegar and water.
+If your floor is especially dirty, try adding a few drops of liquid dishwashing soap to the mixture before mopping once with the soap mixture and a second time with vinegar and water.
 To add shine to your vinyl floor, add a few drops of baby oil to the vinegar and water solution.

 • Pine-Sol Multi-Surface Cleaner